-On October 9 and October10, 2013, the FDA issued several warnings related to weight loss products containing sibutramine.
+On October 9 and October 10, 2013, the FDA issued several warnings related to weight loss products containing sibutramine.
 One such product is marketed under the name Be Inspired.
 Under the FDA advisory, consumers have been instructed not to purchase or use Be Inspired.
-The warning was issued after FDA laboratory analyses confirmed that Be Inspired contains sibutramine, a product known to pose a risk of elevated blood pressure and other adverse physical reactions, which may be exacerbated in individuals on certain other medication.
+The warning was issued after FDA laboratory analyses confirmed that Be Inspired contains sibutramine, a product known to pose a risk of elevated blood pressure and other adverse physical reactions, which may be exacerbated in individuals on certain other medications.

 In the case of Be Inspired, the FDA was able to intervene because the compound did contain a regulated substance, Sibutramine.

 If you have taken Be Inspired and you’ve experienced negative side effects, you should contact your doctor or another medical health care professional as quickly as possible.